ScottLogic/lookingatyou/README.md

 ## Testing

-In order to run tests, execute following command:
+In order to run tests, execute the following command from the project root directory:

 ```
 npm run test